-Thursday she was still doing okay.
+On Thursday she was still doing okay.
 She was alert and would smile.
 She kept sticking her feet up in the air so we could rub them for her… oh how she LOVED to have her feet rubbed!!
 So cute.

 Friday came and during a vitals check, they told us they were going to start treating her for a bacterial infection.
 They started antibiotics.
 Since Callie’s cough had gotten a little worse, they wanted to sedate her and put her on a ventilator before they did a spinal tap to rule out meningitis.
-They also wanted to insert a PICC line into her arm for giving her fluids.?I gave my consent and they did these things.
-They finished up around 7 pm that Friday.
+They also wanted to insert a PICC line into her arm for giving her fluids.
+I gave my consent and they did these things.
+They finished up around 7pm that Friday.
 We went back into her room to be by her side.
 Granted she was sedated, but she still had her spunky personality.
 She would still smile from time to time and she knew we were there.
 She’d even “smile” with her eyes when we’d rub her head.
 She was amazing.

-My mother had been there with us most of the day and around 10: 15 pm she headed home.
+My mother had been there with us most of the day and around 10:15pm she headed home.
 Before she left she talked to the doctor and he told her Callie would be fine, just needed to have the infection run its course and she’d be better.
 We never felt like her life was in danger.
 The whole staff was very calm and never a sense of urgency or panic.

-The doctor came running and said he’d fill us in once he assessed the situation.?The resident doctor came to us and told us “it’s not good” in a cold bitter tone.
+The doctor came running and said he’d fill us in once he assessed the situation.
+The resident doctor came to us and told us “it’s not good” in a cold bitter tone.
 Not overly comforting.
 A short while later our families joined us and then a Chaplain from the hospital came up to talk to us.
 She claimed she speaks with families during good and bad times and at that point we knew it wasn’t going to be anything good.
 We walked back to Callie’s room and stood outside watching as they performed CPR.
 My father never left her doorway.
-They worked on her for 45 minutes until they pronounced her at 1:12 am on January 30.
+They worked on her for 45 minutes until they pronounced her death at 1:12am on January 30.
 The worst day of my life.

-On Monday, February 1, the doctor called the house and told us the test for pertussis came back positive.
+The doctors that night told us she passed from respiratory failure and cardiac arrest.
+Two days later, the doctor called the house and told us the test for pertussis (whooping cough) came back positive.
 It was heartbreaking to hear but at least we had a cause.
-We wondered, however, where she got it from?
+We wondered, however, where she got it from.
 She was only five weeks old and never went anywhere except to see her doctor.
 Could she have caught it while in NICU for 12 days after her birth?
-They say it takes 7 to 21 days to incubate before you notice symptoms, so in all honesty, she could have caught in the NICU.
+They say it takes 7 to 21 days before you start to notice symptoms, so in all honesty, she could have caught in the NICU.